apache/spark/docs/streaming-programming-guide.md

 val ssc = new StreamingContext(conf, Seconds(1))
 {% endhighlight %}

-Using this context, we then create a new DStream by specifying the IP address and port of the data server.
+Using this context, we can create a DStream that represents streaming data from a TCP source hostname, e.g. `localhost`, and port, e.g. `9999`

 {% highlight scala %}
-// Create a DStream that will connect to serverIP:serverPort, like localhost:9999 val lines = ssc.socketTextStream("localhost", 9999)
+// Create a DStream that will connect to hostname:port, like localhost:9999 val lines = ssc.socketTextStream("localhost", 9999)
 {% endhighlight %}